Pediatric trochleoplasty

 Your knee will get better faster if you flex, bend and move it soon after surgery.
 Patients are also encouraged to put as much weight on their knee as they can tolerate.
 Depending on how their knee feels, the patient will need to use crutches for two to four weeks after their procedures.

-Your surgical care team will connect you with a physical therapy team to plan an evaluation within one to two weeks after surgery.
+Your surgical care team will connect you with a physical therapy (PT) team to plan an evaluation within one to two weeks after surgery.
 One benefit of coming to the Children’s Health Andrews Institute is that our physical therapists specialize in treating athletic conditions and are fully integrated into our surgical care program.
 This means they work closely with your surgeon, to understand what your needs are and create a tailored physical therapy plan.

 Our physical therapists will work with you to design immediate and long-term goals for your health, safety and participation in activities.
 We aim to have patients fully rehabilitated and cleared to resume sports within four to six months.